 Some people take a little issue with the idea of monitoring.
 But if you think about it, there was probably monitoring under your old system, as well.
 Because, if you didn’t have somebody reviewing an annual performance review documentation, what was the point?
 I mean, who did them then?
 The kinds of things that we measure are the kind of things that get done.
 That’s true here, as well.

-With this system, if there was anything else that I would want to advise people on this is – before you just jump off the dock into the lake on this, try it with one or two of your teams.
+With this system, if there was anything else that I would want to advise people on is this—before you just jump off the dock into the lake on this, try it with one or two of your teams.
 That’s what we did here.
 We’re not the largest library system, but we’re a Class 6 library, and we have a little over 300 employees.
-So, instead of just rolling this out for everybody all at once, we took two different departments.
+Instead of just rolling this out for everybody all at once, we took two different departments.
 We took one small branch and one small department.
 We in HR met with their managers, and we walked them through what this process looks like, kind of like I did here today.

 We explained it all to them and we said, What do you think?
 Would you be willing to try this in lieu of doing your annual reviews for the next six months?
 Oh, they couldn’t wait.
 They just said, Oh, yeah, absolutely, I want to try this.

 Then we made a presentation.
 It wasn’t just HR, or leadership up there talking about the change.
 It was some of their own peers in management talking about why this is better.
-So, they weren’t just hearing from me.
+They weren’t just hearing from me.
 They were hearing from their colleagues who are fellow managers saying, This is a better system.
 You’ve got to give this a try.
-It saves me a tone of time.
+It saves me a ton of time.
 My people like it more.
 We’re just all happier about it, it’s great.

 Well, you just referenced resources.
 I actually wrote up the process.
 There’s been an article published on it, as well.
 If you would like to have a copy of that process, Adriane, I’d be happy to forward that on to you.
 If you could post that for your listeners to be able to download, that would be a resource for them.